-HMOs of 3 storeys or more with shared amenities (or are lacking amenities) and occupied by 5 or more persons require a licence to operate.
+HMOs of 3 storeys or more with shared amenities (or lacking in amenities) and occupied by 5 or more persons require a licence to operate.
 Failure to do so is an offence.

-Landlord's will be encouraged and given every opportunity to apply for a HMO licence (to be accompanied by a fee fixed by the Council).
-If they are then found to be operating a licensable HMO without a licence the same steps will follow as in 4.0 except that the Council will immediately seek to secure a prosecution of the 'person' in control of the HMO.
-HMO owners should also note that where a criminal conviction is secured that their tenants are able to bring a Rent Repayment Order to reclaim all rent payments that they have made in the previous 12 months.
+Landlords will be encouraged and given every opportunity to apply for a HMO licence (to be accompanied by a fee fixed by the Council).
+If they are then found to be operating a licensable HMO without a licence the relevant options in 4.0 above will apply and their tenants and/or the Council will in addition seek to secure a Rent Repayment Order to reclaim all rent payments that they have made in the previous 12 months.
 To deter owners / agents operating outside the law the council will seek where practicable to support residents in their claims for Rent Repayment orders.